-The Friendly Witch
+1. The Friendly Witch – La Befana

-Celebrations start on the 8th
+2. Celebrations start on 8th December

 Presepi are nativity scenes that are ornately crafted by artisans across Italy in churches and piazzas.
-The city of Naples is famous for their beautiful, handmade presepi and hundreds can be seen across the city.
+The city of Naples is famous for its beautiful, handmade presepi and hundreds can be seen across the city.
 Wherever you are in Italy over Christmas, you will undoubtedly find a presepe!

-While skiing down a mountain in the dark might not be everybody’s idea of a good time – Italy is a wonderful place to visit during the festive period.
-With beautiful displays and Christmas markets filling the town centres, there are many great reasons to visit and enjoy the Italian celebrations.
+Up in the Dolomite Mountains of North of Italy in the town of Cortina d’Ampezzo, some people ski down the mountain with torches at midnight.
+A way to welcome Christmas for the thrill seeker!While skiing down a mountain in the dark might not be everybody’s idea of a good time – Italy is a wonderful place to visit during the festive period.
+With beautiful displays and Christmas markets filling the town centres, there are many great reasons to visit and enjoy the Italian celebrations!